U-boat Crew Casualties

 U-533, 25 Apr 1943

 The boat was attacked by an American PBY-5A Catalina of VP-84/P-5.
-Three of U-533´s gun crew were injured by the Catalina's .30 cal. gunfire.
-They were: (Bootsmaat Buttkus, Matrosengefreiter Ludwig and Matrosengefreiter Fekken).
-All of them went again out to sea and Buttkus and Ludwig perished with the boat the following October.
+Three of U-533´s gun crew were injured by .30 cal. gunfire.
+(Bootsmaat Buttkus, Matrosengefreiter Ludwig and Matrosengefreiter Fekken).
+All recovered from their wounds to return to active service.
+Buttkus and Ludwig both perished when U-533 was sunk in October 1943.

 U-119, 29 Apr 1943

-At 11.24 hours, the outbound boat was strafed and bombed by an Australian Sunderland aircraft (RAAF Sqdn 461 / P).
+At 11.24 hours, the outbound boat was strafed and bombed by an Australian Sunderland flying boat (RAAF Sqdn 461/P).
 The boat was not damaged, but one man was killed by gunfire.
 [Bootsmaat Alfred Schmidt]

 May